A liturgical resource of the Catholic Archdiocese of Melbourne

 Opportunities for group discussion and personal prayer

-• Have you ever had the experience of being an ‘outcast’ through no fault of your own?
+• Have you ever been an ‘outcast’ through no fault of your own?

 • ‘Master!
 Take pity on us.’
-Have there been times when you have been moved by pity or compassion to do something for another?
+Have you ever been moved by pity or compassion to do something for another?

 • What reasons do you have to give thanks to God?

-• The action of Jesus in this text would have completely turned around the lives of the lepers.
-Share stories of a time when your life reached a significant turning point.
-What was its impact on you and those close to you?
+• Jesus’ act in this text would have completely transformed the lives of the lepers.
+Share stories of when your life reached a significant turning point.
+How did it affect you and those close to you?

-• Use a part of the ‘prayer’ in the Epistle to Timothy that is today’s second reading:
+• Use the following lines from the ‘prayer’ in the Epistle to Timothy, which is today’s second reading:

 If we have died with him, then we shall live with him.